farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/signers/EthersEip712Signer.md

 ### signMessageHashHex

-Generates a 256-bit signature for a string input and returns the hex string value.
+Generates a 256-bit signature for a message hash and returns the hex string value.

 #### Usage